intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Dataset Metamodel.md

 - **analytics** - the _analytics_ dataset is to track device performance over time, and to trace problems and trends, including predictions.

-    Data is consumed from the streaming queue and stored in a relational format, which may be accessed through SQL queries for anaytics (OLAP) in the `BI dashboard`.
+    Data is consumed from the streaming queue and stored in a relational format.
+The data may be joined with other datasets and accessed through SQL queries for anaytics (OLAP) in the `BI dashboard`.

     Data rows are append-only and never modified.